movi1/group-solarpanel/README.md

 **DO NOT WORK ON THE MASTER BRANCH, OR THE DEVELOP BRANCH, WORK ON YOUR FEATURE BRANCH.**

 ## Pull Requests
+A pull request is when a developer is ready to begin the process of merging new code changes from their branch into the **main** project repository.

+- When you have pushed your completed branch code to Github and want it to be combined (merged) with the main branch.
+You must do a pull request to merge those updates into the main branch.

+-To create a pull request

 ## Branch Rules (Protecting your main branch)